ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

 only directory that contains GPL licensed code and it is not included in the certifier API or certifier service, so all other code in the Certifier Framework for Confidential Computing is not affected by GPL license terms.
+To build this and install it on Linux:

+  cd $(CERTIFIER)/sev-snp-simulator
+  make sev-guest
-To build this and install it on Linux cd $(CERTIFIER)/sev-snp-simulator make sev-guest sudo make insmod (You must be root to install the module)
+  sudo make insmod (You must be root to install the module)